Olalere1/AutoScalingIP_Discovery_Project/README.md

 -->

 Step 8:
+- Always remember to destroy provisioned infrastructure to avoid excessive billing.

+Step 9:
 - Challenges Encountered and Solutions Implemented

-Step 9:
-- Always remember to destroy provisioned infrastructure to avoid excessive billing.
+1. In the infrastructure destroy script, Terraform remote backend was always destroyed before the infrastructure destroy commences/completes - meaning I ended up later having to manually destroy turns of infrastructure.
+To navigate through this challenge, I added a Sleep command and Checks to ensure infrastructure complete destruction before proceeding to remote state backend clean up and confirmation to that.

 N/B: Variables and sensitive information are in the iac.tfvars and as such passed into .gitignore!